 Since this iPad is available for a much lower price, there are some features that you will have to give up on.
 For example, this iPad uses the older A13 Bionic chip, but it’s still fast enough for your schoolwork.
 Its storage capacity only comes in 64GB or 256GB, so you may need to be pickier and organized with the information you save.
 If you don’t have any inconvenience giving up these features, this iPad will be an incredible companion.

 Here are some Pros and Cons of the iPad 8th-Generation:

 If you don’t have a specific budget, the iPad Pro will be a fantastic acquisition for a starting price of $799.
 You can select the more convenient size for you since it comes in both 11-inch and 12.9 inches varieties.
 Both sizes have the Liquid Retina display and have different storage options, from 128GB to 512GB or 1TB or 2TB if needed.
 This is spectacular.

 The iPad Pro comes with a bezel-less design, and yes, that means no more Home Button and more screen space.
 This is the only iPad that uses Face ID for biometrics, and it has the latest M1 Bionic chip with Neural Engine from Apple.
 You will be able to take photos of documents, class boards, or presentations like a pro with the 12 MP back camera, and your classmates and professors will see you very clearly with the 10 MP TrueDepth front camera.

 Here are some Pros and Cons of the iPad Pro:

 An iPad Can Be Your New Best Friend!

 When deciding which iPad to buy for college, it’s important to consider the features that are important to you.
 Some students may prioritize price, others performance, and others the iPad’s convenience.

-We hope this article helps you clear your doubts and find the best iPad for your college life.
+We hope this article helps you clear your doubts to find the best iPad for your college journey.
 Here at Gradehacker, we want to make sure you’re always one step ahead so these articles may interest you: